rgladwell/m2e-android/CONTRIBUTING.md

 $ mvn verify
 ```

+You can also run the tests inside Eclipse using the PDE JUnit launcher
+(`[com.googlecode.eclipse.m2e.android.test] test`) in the test module.
+There is
+also a launcher to run an instance of Eclipse with the latest m2e-android code in
+your local workspace (`[com.googlecode.eclipse.m2e.android] run`).

 _Note:_ You may find tests can stall because the ADT is waiting for user
 interraction from dialogs.
 To avoid this execute the following command: